Welcome to the Poindexter Descendants Association's DNA Project!

 Based on the Y-DNA results, project members fall into one of three large groups, where a common ancestor is predicted within a group, but no common ancestor is predicted for all three groups.
 See our chart.

-Groups 1 and 2 are those Y-DNA test subjects using the Poindexter spelling are assigned to two unrelated groups.
+Groups 1 and 2 are those Y-DNA test subjects using the Poindexter spelling but whose DNA doesn’t match and so are assigned to two unrelated groups, known as 1 and 2.

-Additional groups are also shown on the chart, including known and unknown connections to the surname via a female line.
+Additional groups are also shown on the chart, including known and unknown connections to the surname via a female line via the FamilyFinder and/or mtDNA tests.

 Key Steps to Take

-- Log into your Kit's account at ftDNA and click on MANAGE PERSONAL INFORMATION.
+- Click on MANAGE PERSONAL INFORMATION.
 This is critical to finding potential relatives and understanding origins.
 We have to share data for the project to be successful.

 - If you are managing a kit for someone else, we recommend using the tested person's last name as the Contact Last Name.
 Use the First Name field for your full name with "c/o" in front of your name.